 Russian kale is also curly, with red-tipped leaves with a slightly less sweet flavor than its monochromatic counterparts.
 This variety works best lightly cooked; curly and laminate are good both raw and cooked.

 I didn’t have much to do with mustard greens before starting to research my book, Wild About Greens.
 First of all, it often comes in huge bunches.
-But I’m happy to say that I’ve become a mustard greens convert.
+But I’m happy to say that I’ve become a fan.

 The flavor of mustard greens has been described as pungent or peppery, though I’d characterize it as sharp, like horseradish.
-Like many greens that have a certain bite to them, mustard greens mellow quite a bit when lightly cooked.
+Like many greens that have a certain bite to them, these bold greens mellow quite a bit when lightly cooked.

 Another nice thing about mustard greens is that they need not be stemmed.
 After trimming away the bottom of a head of mustard greens, the remaining leaf and stem can be chopped together.